Why choose the National Print Museum for your class trip?

 - Through three tactile and engaging activities and working directly with artifacts from the Museum’s collection, children learn about a selection of the traditional printing machines, are given the opportunity to experience traditional hand-setting and printing and using the Japanese paper craft of Origami learn how to make and decorate their very own printer’s hat.

-- In addition children test their knowledge with fun activity sheets!
+- In addition, children can test their knowledge with fun activity sheets!

 Primary School Tour and Learning Outcomes